-If the client is placed in outpatient observation or inpatient status following an HASC day surgery, the day surgery procedure must still be submitted as an outpatient procedure under the HASC provider identifier.
+If the client is placed in outpatient observation or inpatient status following an HASC day surgery, the day surgery procedure must still be submitted as an outpatient procedure under the HASC NPI and taxonomy code.

 Referto: Subsection 4.2.3.2, "Complications Following Elective or Scheduled Day Surgeries" in this handbook.